cncf/wg-serverless/workflow/spec/spec.md

         },
         "completionType": {
             "type" : "string",
-            "enum": ["AND", "XOR", "N_OF_M"],
+            "enum": ["and", "xor", "n_of_m"],
-            "description": "Option types on how to complete branch execution.", "default": "AND"
+            "description": "Option types on how to complete branch execution.", "default": "and"
         },
         "n": {
            "type": "integer",
             "default": 0,
             "minimum": 0,
-            "description": "Used when completionType is set to 'N_OF_M' to specify the 'N' value" },
+            "description": "Used when completionType is set to 'n_of_m' to specify the 'N' value" },
         "stateDataFilter": {
           "$ref": "#/definitions/statedatafilter"